Or any martial art, for that matter, but I admit my bias.

 How to choose a dojo:

 When picking a dojo, try a few classes first before making any decisions.
 If your gut says no, then look for another dojo.
 If something seems off, it probably is.
-There are plenty of great dojos to choose from (hint hint) but sadly, there are a few terrible ones that give the rest of us a bad name.
+There are plenty of great dojos to choose from (like mine!) but sadly, there are a few terrible ones that give the rest of us a bad name.

 Let your kid try different styles, and see which one works for them.
 You’ll know when you find the right dojo for your kid, and with your support and encouragement, it could change their life.
 They will need your support on this: making it to class consistently and on time depends on you as the parent, and it hurts their training when they miss class for avoidable reasons.
 By being a good karate parent, you are giving them many gifts that will last them a lifetime.